 Drug Guru Timothy Leary and a Rare Interview with Steve Jobs

-In 1967, a WGBH crew shot LSD: Lettvin vs. Leary live at MIT's Kresge Auditorium, where MIT professor Jerome Lettvin debated LSD guru Timothy Leary.
+In 1967, a GBH crew shot LSD: Lettvin vs. Leary live at MIT's Kresge Auditorium, where MIT professor Jerome Lettvin debated LSD guru Timothy Leary.
 Leary makes his "turn on, tune in" case to a packed crowd.
 Watch for fireworks when Lettvin then takes the stage.

-Steve Jobs gave few interviews, but in 1990, he sat down with a crew from the remarkable WGBH-BBC series The Machine That Changed the World.
+Steve Jobs gave few interviews, but in 1990, he sat down with a crew from the remarkable GBH-BBC series The Machine That Changed the World.
 In the interview, Jobs talks about how that revolutionary device, the Macintosh personal computer, came to be, and the particular gifts of the people who made it.